Paw Problems: 8 Common Lumps on Dog Paws [16 Pictures]

 7. Sores due to excessive paw licking (lick granuloma)

 A lick granuloma is a lump or lesion brought on by excessive licking.
 While mild licking can be soothing and even healing for your dog, excessive paw licking will likely be irritating.
-It may create raised lumps, usually with a raw surface.
+It may create sores or raised lumps, usually with a raw surface, as shown in the pictures below.

 Lick granulomas may bleed or become infected.
 Many dogs recover well from lick granulomas, although the prognosis is variable depending on the cause and severity of the problem.
 If lick granulomas are left untreated, they may become more severe and difficult to resolve.